msyamkumar/cs220-f21-projects/lab-p5/README.md

 ### Creating some helper functions

-We will now finish three functions that will be useful for dealing with dates in p5.
+We will now create three functions that will be useful for dealing with dates in p5.
 Copy/paste the following code into your notebook and finish the TODOs: